robolaunch/robot-operator/docs/installation/installation.md

 ## Prerequisites

-For Robot Operator, these prerequisites should be satisfied:
+For robolaunch Robot Operator, these prerequisites should be satisfied:

 |     Tool     |       Version      |
 |:------------:|:------------------:|